 Echoes of #PÖFF23

-#PÖFF23 might be over but as the festival was attended by over 180 journalists, film students and young writers striving to become film critics, we were left with a plethora of interesting reviews, interviews and articles and we’d like to share a selection of some them with you!
+#PÖFF23 might be over but as the festival was attended by over 180 journalists, critics, film students and young writers striving to become professional writers, we were left with a plethora of interesting reviews, interviews and articles and we’d like to share a selection of some them with you!

 #PÖFF23 Lifetime Achievement Award laureate Andrei Konchalovsky and his Sin

-Andrei Konchalovsky, or ‘Andron’ as he is sometimes called in his homeland Russia, was probably one the most interviewed person at the festival, receiving the honourable Lifetime Achievement Award and screening his latest film, the ‘arthouse blockbuster’ Sin – a lavish, artistically resonating portrait of the Renaissance artist Michelangelo.
+Andrei Konchalovsky, or ‘Andron’ as he’s called in his homeland Russia, was probably one the most interviewed person at the festival, receiving the honourable Lifetime Achievement Award and screening his latest film, the ‘arthouse blockbuster’ Sin – a lavish, artistically resonating portrait of the Renaissance artist Michelangelo.